jobonaf/tutorial-hydrology/README.md

 4. __estimate__ the discharge using the fitted rating curve: https://jobonaf.shinyapps.io/tutorialhydrology-estimate/

 ### do the tutorials locally
-You can also download the tutorials and run them locally in your R/Rstudio session.
+You can also download the tutorials and run them locally in your Rstudio session.

 #### requirements